 Our Unique Building

-building was made to blend with its surroundings and enhance the Northwest character of the 500-acre site and has received awards for architectural
+In 2016, our corporate headquarters will move to 200 Occidental Avenue in Seattle, Washington.
+Until then, we'll continue coodinating worldwide operations through our Corporate Headquarters in Federal Way, Washington.
+Built in 1971, the building was made to blend with its surroundings and enhance the Northwest character of the 430-acre site.
+It has received awards for architectural

 design, environmental design, interior space planning, and energy conservation.
 The building and grounds are host to:

 - An ivy-planted rooftop terraces that link the 354,000-square foot, five story facility at either end with the natural landscape that surrounds

 - 400 glass panels, creating the largest set of nonsash window walls in the world.